mggates39/Temperature_Display/README.md

 | 3,4 | Ground | Ground Rail |

 ## Program
+The code is a relativly simple program.
+After using the default setup for both the temperature sensor and the OLED Display, it loops through checking and debouncing the button to toggle the display mode: Celcius temperature, Farenheit temperature, and Humidity.

+## Circuit Diagram
+The repository contains a [Fritzing] (https://fritzing.org/home/) Diagram

 ## References
 - Adafruit display and sensor libraries can be found in the IDE Library Manager